-Susanna carefully takes the scissors from the Countess' hands and puts them aside.
+NARRATOR: Susanna carefully takes the scissors from the Countess' hands and puts it aside.

 The Count rather did look like a bull when he was going to crash down the closet doors to get at my faceless lover.
-But he does have a face, doesn't he, Susanna?
+But Cherubina does have a face, doesn't he, Susanna?
 As beautiful as any in an Italian painting.
-I do so pray the impending war will not mar nor harden it.
+I do so pray the impending war will neither mar nor harden it.